flamingo1332/argocd_vault_plugin_installation_with_helm/README.md

 ```

 Credentials can be stored in terraform cloud or github actions secret and then injected into the sidecar container.
-This way, there is no need to expose credentials.